naughtyug/Notebooks_with_Jupyter-/README.md

-- 👋 Hi, I’m @naughtyug
+- 👋 Hi, I’m Balirwa Alvin Daniel
 - 👀 Talk about Python, pHp, HTML & Java
 - 🌱 Currently on project python & HTML
 - 📫 REACH OUT ON X @uga_one IG @uga_one